mernst/python-evaluation-rules/README.md

-The Python Evaluation Rules document is available here: [python-evaluation-rules.pdf](PDF).
+The Python Evaluation Rules document is available here: [PDF](python-evaluation-rules.pdf).

 <!-- This following text is verbatim from the introduction to the document. -->